Marginal deformations of SU(2)$_k$ WZW model boundary states in open string field theory: Preliminaries

 In most OSFT calculations, the energy computed using the full action (\ref{energy tot}) equals to the energy computed just from the kinetic term

-However, this is no longer true if we leave one of the equations of motion unsolved.
+However, this is no longer true if one of the equations of motion is left unsolved.
 The difference between the two expressions for the energy is then proportional to the omitted equation for the marginal field

 The omitted equation should be equal to zero in the infinite level limit and both expressions for the energy should lead to the same result.
-Therefore we compute both energies and we use them as a consistency check whether this equation is asymptotically satisfied.
+Therefore we compute energy in both ways and we use that as a consistency check whether the equation (\ref{energy dif}) is asymptotically satisfied.

 Next, we consider the so-called Ellwood invariants \cite{EllwoodInvariants}\cite{KMS}.
-The Ellwood invariants are based on on-shell bulk operators $\vv$ and they should reproduce the corresponding boundary state coefficients $\la \vv \ww B\rra$.
+The Ellwood invariants are observables based on on-shell bulk operators $\vv$ and they should reproduce the corresponding boundary state coefficients $\la \vv \ww B\rra$.
 The condition (\ref{J03 Psi}) implies that Ellwood invariants of our solutions can be nonzero only for vertex operators $\vv$ that satisfy

 In this paper, we consider the same set of invariants as in \cite{KudrnaWZW}:

 and